World of Farland

 What is Dungeons & Dragons?

 Dungeons & Dragons is a roleplaying game now owned by Wizards of the Coast.
-It is the main game that uses the D20 system.
 Dungeons & Dragons is a "sword & sorcery" style game.
+It’s been around for a long time and is pretty famous.

 What is a campaign setting?

-A campaign setting is a place in which a game master places his players' characters to play a D20 game.
-It is an imaginary world with which his players can interact.
+A campaign setting is a place in which a game master places his players' characters to play a roleplaying game (or RPG).
+It is an imaginary world with which his or her players can interact.

 What are the basics of the Farland setting and why is it unique?